 You may also need to consider what you would do in hot or cold weather without power to run air conditioning or heating.
 People with reduced mobility are less able to cope with heat and cold so you may need to evacuate in this situation for your comfort and health.

 While the likelihood of a lengthy power failure may be assessed as small, the consequences of not being prepared are significant.
 Do not assume that every carer is familiar with your circumstances.
 Your preparation will give you the confidence and authority to direct action and choose options that can be acted on by your carers.

 • DMD Pathfinders in the UK has produced a leaflet called “Life and Breath” which contains examples of emergency plans.
 Download Life and Breath here.

-• The Department of Human Services (DHS) website has general information on preparing for emergencies.
+• The Department of Health and Human Services (DHHS) website has general information on preparing for emergencies.

 Many thanks to Anne Duncan, Victorian Respiratory Support Service Outreach Coordinator at Austin Health (Heidelburg, VIC) for her help in preparing this document.